JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Consider Dijkstra’s link-state routing algorithm that is computing a least-cost path from node a to other nodes b, c, d, e,  f.
 Which of the following statements is true.
 (Refer to Section 5.2 in the text for notation.)

-- ```The values computed in the vector D(v), the currently known least cost of a path from a to any node v, will never increase following an iteration.```
+- &#x1F449;```The values computed in the vector D(v), the currently known least cost of a path from a to any node v, will never increase following an iteration.```
-- ```In the initialization step, the initial cost from a to each of these destinations is initialized to either the cost of a link directly connecting a to a direct neighbor, or infinity otherwise.```
+- &#x1F449;```In the initialization step, the initial cost from a to each of these destinations is initialized to either the cost of a link directly connecting a to a direct neighbor, or infinity otherwise.```
 - The values computed in the vector D(v), the currently known least cost of a path from a to any node v, will always decrease following an iteration.
-- ```Suppose nodes b, c, and d are in the set N’.
+- &#x1F449;```Suppose nodes b, c, and d are in the set N’.
 These nodes will remain in N’ for the rest of the algorithm, since the least-cost paths from a to b, c, and d are known.```
 - Following the initialization step, if nodes b and c are directly connected to a, then the least cost path to b and c will never change from this initial cost.